Near Sylmar in Los Angeles County, California — The American West (Pacific Coastal)

 Beale's Cut is the only physical and cultural feature of its kind in the entire Los Angeles Basin.
 At the time of its construction in 1862, the actual creation and maintenance of the Cut was considered a significant technological and physical feat consisting of breaching the former impassable geographic barrier of the San Gabriel and Santa Susana Mountain ranges.
 General Edward F. Beale is attributed with the construction of a toll road across the mountains.
 Beale's Cut was also used as a favorite film-making location by pioneer film maker, David Wark Griffith, and others.
 (Marker Number 1006.)

 Other nearby markers.
-Lyons Station (approx. 1.4 miles away); Last Horse Drawn Hearse of Los Angeles County (approx. 1.4 miles away); Eternal Valley (approx. 1.4 miles away); Edison House (approx. 2.3 miles away); End of an Era (approx. 2.4 miles away); William S. Hart Park and Museum (approx. 2˝ miles away); Sayre Fire (approx. 2.7 miles away); American Revolution (approx. 2.7 miles away).
+At least 8 other markers are within 3 miles of this location, measured as the crow flies.
+Lyons Station (approx. 1.4 miles away); Last Horse Drawn Hearse of Los Angeles County (approx. 1.4 miles away); Eternal Valley (approx. 1.4 miles away); The Cascades (approx. 1˝ miles away); Pioneer Oil Refinery (approx. 2 miles away); Rim of the Valley Trail (approx. 2.3 miles away); Edison House (approx. 2.3 miles away); End of an Era (approx. 2.4 miles away).
+Touch for a list and map of all markers in Sylmar.

 Also see . . .